Guide to portfolios

 - Highlight your understanding of fashion trends, textile materials, and construction techniques

-- Choose the right platform to showcase your work and include a professional case study, or client recommendations.
+- Include a professional case study, or client recommendations.

 - As well as commercially relevant work, try to show some non-client work, or side projects as well in your portfolio.

-- Consider the inclusion of any specific skills or requirements provided to you within a job description or brief from a client.
+- Include specific skills or requirements provided to you within a job description or brief from a client.

 The information and advice included below is largely focused on those students or graduates from the Faculty of Technology.
 This will include individuals looking to secure opportunities relating to product design and development, manufacturing, design engineering and/or some computer-based roles, especially web design/development.

-- Drawing skills - if relevant - demonstrated through observational and concept design sketches highlighting perspective, form, surface and detail
+- Include drawing skills through observational and concept design sketches, highlighting perspective, form, surface and detail

-- Written elements such as project titles and concise descriptions of your work – writing is an essential tool for designers to develop critical and communication skills
+- Include written elements such as project titles and concise descriptions of your work – writing is an essential tool for designers to develop critical and communication skills

 - If you’re including collaborative work in the showreel, make sure you clearly show what your contribution was, and credit the work of others